CAFAA's 46th Annual Conference

 - PRESIDENTIAL RECEPTION: February 05th , 6:00 pm - 8:00 pm

 - BILL FITCHIE MEMORIAL GOLF TOURNAMENT: February 06th

 The California Automatic Fire Alarm Association (CAFAA) was founded in 1970.
 We are a not-for-profit organization that is concerned with fire alarm issues in California.

-Our membership consists of fire alarm installing and monitoring companies, fire alarm manufacturers, representatives and distributors, registered professional engineers, and building and fire officials.
+Our membership consists of fire alarm installation and monitoring companies, fire alarm manufacturer's representatives and distributors, registered professional engineers, and building and fire officials.
 Our primary objective is to promote cooperation and understanding among the professionals involved in our industry.

 1. NFPA 70, National Electrical Code

-2. NFPA 72, National Fire Alarm Code
+2. NFPA 72, National Fire Alarm and Signaling Code

 3. NFPA 1, Fire Prevention Code